• Skip to main content

 Yorkshire Dales Geography Field Day with Team Walking Hill Skills

 Mark Reid runs Team Walking, a hill skills and outdoor adventure company based in Yorkshire.
-Having previously enjoyed his Advanced Navigation Course and NNAS Gold Award earlier in the year, I was excited to book myself and my friend, Simone, onto his Yorkshire Dales Geography Field Day for a more nerdy day out in the …
+Having previously enjoyed his Advanced Navigation Course and NNAS Gold Award earlier in the year, …

 Read moreYorkshire Dales Geography Field Day with Team Walking Hill Skills